bskydive/typescript-tspqwe-linters/code-review.template.md

 Described issues and recommendations should not be fixed mandatory(in any way), and does not guarantee the success.
 This is additional information for decision making process.

-The most useful part is in the code analysis tools configuration
+The most useful part is in the code analysis tools configuration.
+Any linter rules can be used as code style guide because it's maintained by community of programmers.

 * `package.json` - the scripts section
 * `.cspell-dict-exclude.txt`